We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - warmth or skin redness

-Both Hims and Roman aim to solve the same problem: easing access to sexual health and wellness while also helping to remove the stigma around medical issues like ED that can be a source of anxiety and embarrassment.
+Both Hims and Roman aim for the same goal: easing access to sexual health and wellness, while also helping to remove the stigma around medical issues like ED.

 The choice is ultimately up to you, as both companies have their pros and cons — but the choice should be centered around what service works for you and which one you believe will address your specific health needs.